 Globally invasive species are considered to be the most significant threat to biodiversity after habitat loss.
 The introduction of invasive species can overrun native plants, displace animals and negatively affect ecosystem productivity and biodiversity.

 Invasive species enter port lands and waters through a number of pathways, including ballast water exchange and cargo shipments.
-Federal agencies, including the Canadian Food Inspection Agency, Transport Canada, Ministry of Environment and Climate Change, and Fisheries and Oceans Canada play lead roles in monitoring and preventing the introduction of invasive species through the port.
+Federal agencies, including the Canadian Food Inspection Agency, Transport Canada, Environment and Climate Change Canada, and Fisheries and Oceans Canada play lead roles in monitoring and preventing the introduction of invasive species through the port.

 The port authority is focused on curbing the introduction and spread of invasive plant species throughout our jurisdiction.
 We collaborate in regional discussions relating to invasive species management, and have created an invasive plant inventory, identified activities that could lead to the introduction or spread of land-based invasive plant species, and developed best management practices for mitigation and treatment of invasive plants.